 College of Engineering undergraduates engaged in a faculty-mentored, full-time research experience during the summer may apply for the STARS program.
 To be eligible, students may:

 - Receive research funding through the UROP program.

 - Be hired into a paid research position from a College of Engineering faculty member.
 The position must be for at least 35 hours per week for at least 10 weeks.

 STARS participants may not take summer courses.
 Students whose permanent residence is within commuting distance to BU may not qualify for the housing support provided by STARS.

 Supplemental Undergraduate Research Funds (SURF)

 The College of Engineering SURF program encourages faculty to involve undergraduates in their research programs during the academic year by providing matching funds for undergraduate students who are working on faculty-sponsored research.
-Requests for SURF funds are made by individual students when they have found positions in faculty labs.
+SURF funds are automatically made available to students who have secured a position in a faculty lab.

 Undergraduate Research Opportunities Program (UROP)

 The Undergraduate Research Opportunities Program (UROP) is a University-wide academic program which promotes participation by Boston University undergraduates in faculty-mentored research across all disciplines and throughout the calendar year.
 Further details available here.